nuxeo/nuxeo-mqueues/nuxeo-mqueues-core/README.md

 See [TestQueuingPattern](https://github.com/nuxeo/nuxeo-mqueues/blob/master/nuxeo-mqueues-core/src/test/java/org/nuxeo/ecm/platform/importer/mqueues/tests/TestQueuingPattern.java) for basic examples.

-### Pattern 2: TODO Queuing
+### Pattern 2: Queuing

 Almost the same as pattern as above but producers and consumers are always up processing an infinite flow of messages.
 There is no Producer interface, a producer just use a [MQueues](https://github.com/nuxeo/nuxeo-mqueues/blob/master/nuxeo-mqueues-core/src/main/java/org/nuxeo/ecm/platform/importer/mqueues/mqueues/MQueues.java) to append messages.

-The Consumer follow the same interface as in previous pattern but it is driven in a different way:
+The Consumer is driven the same way but the policy differ:

-* it will wait for ever on message
+* a consumer will wait forever on new message
 * after a failure on the retry policy, the consumer will continue and take the next message

-A producer can wait for a message to be consumed.
+A producer can wait for a message to be consumed, this can simulate an async call.

 ### Pattern 3: TODO Publish subscribe (Event bus)